 My Make Studio offers in-person and virtual cake making and decorating classes and summer camps for kids aged 8-15.

 Now that you know when to start cooking classes for your child, how cooking can benefit kids, and where you could try out kids’ cooking classes in Thornton, check out a few and see what your kids enjoy most.
 Did we miss a favorite of yours — one that locals love?
-If we did, let Crème de la Crème of Thornton, CO know!
+If we did, let Crème de la Crème of Lone Tree, CO know!